Genoa Township, Michigan: Economy

 The now defunct Mattress World of Michigan was headquartered in the township.
 The Mount Brighton ski area and resort is in the southeast part of the township.

 Education

+There are no public school located inside the borders of Genoa Towship.
+Instead students attend school in the neighboring towns of Howell, Brighton, Pinckney, and Hartland.

 The Livingston Campus of Cleary University is in the township.